-This vegetarian Summer Veggie Pasta Salad with Creamy Feta Dressing is perfect for potluck or bbq parties.
+This vegetarian Summer Veggie Pasta Salad with the best creamy pasta salad dressing is perfect for potluck or bbq parties.
 Tossed with a creamy yogurt-based feta dressing, this summer side dish will feed a happy crowd.
-Discover tips for making the best pasta salad.
+This post includes tips for making the best cold pasta salad!

 Brighten up your day with this fresh Summer Veggie Pasta Salad!

-What's summer without a pasta salad or two?
+- What's summer without a pasta salad or two?
 A cold pasta salad is always popular at a summer party.
+It's the one you go back to for seconds!
 This one is chock-a-block full of healthy garden and farmers' market veggies.

-Choose a regular or gluten-free pasta (I chose bow-tie) and fill up your salad with:
+Choose a regular or gluten-free pasta (there are Iots of fun shapes like bow tie pasta available) and fill up your salad with:

 - crisp bell peppers: one of each colour is fun